-Converting old 1960s Dodge vehicles with front drum brakes to disk brakes is a topic talked about countless times in many articles.
+Converting old 1960s Dodge vehicles with front drum brakes to disc brakes is a topic talked about countless times in many articles.

 I found myself in this situation with my 1968 Dodge Charger project and needed to do a conversion.

-Old articles and forums post are very helpful in how to go about doing the conversion but many are outdated and old links to products that dont exist anymore.
+Old articles and forum posts are very helpful in how to go about doing the conversion, but many are outdated and old links to products that don’t exist anymore.

-While searching for a conversion kit I came across one on eBay that had a good price at less than $600.
+While searching for a conversion kit, I came across one on eBay that had a good price.

 I searched for reviews on it but found almost none with one good YouTube video.

-So basically I dived in and ordered the eBay conversion kit and have began installing it.
+So basically, I dived in and ordered the eBay conversion kit and have begun installing it.

-There are many good older articles which are worth reading but a little dated for 2016.
+There are many good older articles that are worth reading but a little dated.

-Keep in mind this is only my experience and I am not claiming to be a professional, even though I have been working on cars my whole life I have never done a drum to disk brake conversion.
+Keep in mind this is only my experience, and I am not claiming to be a professional; even though I have been working on cars my whole life, I have never done a drum to disc brake conversion.

 This is the kit I bought on eBay

-I started to install the disk and decided to change out the upper and lower control arms while I am at it.
+I started to install the disc and decided to change out the upper and lower control arms while I was at it.

-I got one partially installed before I stopped and order the arms.
+I got one partially installed before I stopped and ordered the arms.

-The first thing to do was to pull out the old master cylinder which is held in by 1 bolt on the pedal and 4 bolts on the firewall.
+The first thing to do was to pull out the old master cylinder, which is held in by one bolt on the pedal and four bolts on the firewall.

-Under the dashboard the upper far right bolt looked like it was going to be difficult to get to.
-After I felt around for the nut, there was none on it, so I only had to remove 3 bolts.
+Under the dashboard, the upper far right bolt looked like it was going to be difficult to get to.
+After I felt around for the nut, there was none on it, so I only had to remove three bolts.

-This likley changes with the year or B-body style so if you go this route be sure to check your bolt pattern.
+This likely changes with the year or B-body style, so if you go this route, be sure to check your bolt pattern.

 The next step was to bolt in the new bracket that goes to the brake pedal.

-I started two with vise grips than used some old bolts I had laying around for the other side.
+I started two with vise grips and then used some old bolts I had lying around for the other side.
 I plan on buying new ones at the hardware store.

 One thing I wish I had done was plan ahead for a friend to help since holding the bracket and tightening the bolts is a real pain by yourself.

-I finaly was able to get it together but had to use a combination of boards and vise grips to get it bolted up by myself.
+I finally was able to get it together but had to use a combination of boards and vise grips to get it bolted up by myself.

 More may need to be cut from the booster bolt since it is still touching the firewall slightly.

-After doing final adjustments I will cut more off if needed as I dont want to take too much off.
+After making final adjustments, I will cut more off if needed as I don’t want to take too much off.

 The next step will be to bleed the master cylinder since it is new and bolt it in.

-There is no doubt better options such as a better kit or installing brakes from a old donor Dodge car such as a 70s Dodge Aspen or similar.
+There is no doubt better options such as a better kit or installing brakes from an old donor Dodge car such as a 70s Dodge Aspen or similar.

-For the price though it does seems to be a good option at least for me.
-Old dodge donor cars are no longer available in abundance my area as they once were.
+For the price, though, it does seems to be a good option, at least for me.
+Old dodge donor cars are no longer available in abundance in my area as they once were.